Kruger Park Travel

 Purchase the Kruger Park Map

-The High Res Kruger Park map contains in-depth information regarding roads and infrastructure, distances and points of interest.
-Info-blocks inform the traveller about 4×4 trails, booking information, best drives and more.
-It also includes a list with a number of highly recommended accommodation options outside the Kruger National Park.
+The High Res Kruger Park map contains in-depth information regarding roads and infrastructure, distances, and points of interest.
+Info-blocks inform travelers about 4×4 trails, booking information, the best drives, and more.
+It also includes a list of highly recommended accommodation options outside the Kruger National Park.
 The map also has information on the Parque Nacional Do Limpopo, or Limpopo National Park, across the border in Mozambique.

-Kruger National Parks maps provide visitors with an incredible resource for self-drive and self-catering holidays in Kruger Park.
-Its highly recommended you purchase a Kruger National Park map book prior to entering the Park as it provides valuable information that’ll improve your overall safari experience.
+Kruger National Park maps provide visitors with an incredible resource for self-drive and self-catering holidays in Kruger Park.
+It's highly recommended you purchase a Kruger National Park map book before entering the Park as it provides valuable information that’ll improve your overall safari experience.

 Kruger Park Distance ǀ Time chart